Medically reviewed by Drugs.com. Last updated on Jan 19, 2021.

-- Respiratory rate higher than 20 breaths a minute
+- Respiratory rate higher than or equal to 22 breaths a minute

 When to see a doctor

-- Bloodstream infection (bacteremia)
+- Bloodstream (bacteremia)

-- Have a compromised immune system
+- Compromised immune system

-Most people recover from mild sepsis, but the mortality rate for septic shock is nearly 50 percent.
-Also, an episode of severe sepsis may place you at higher risk of future infections.
+Most people recover from mild sepsis, but the mortality rate for septic shock is about 40%.
+Also, an episode of severe sepsis places you at higher risk of future infections.

 - Evidence of infection